Assertion-Based Optimization of Quantum Programs: Quantum program optimization using assertions

-In this section, we use the knowledge of how subsystems are entangled for the purpose of optimization.
-We gather this additional information from the Hoare triples of all invoked subroutines.
+Our goal is to use the knowledge of how subsystems are entangled for the purpose of quantum program optimization.
+To this end, we introduce the concept of \textit{entanglement description assertions} that capture this information.

-Because our aim is to optimize circuits and not to prove correctness of the entire quantum program (which includes measurements and feedback), we focus on pure states rather than employing the more general \textit{quantum Hoare logic}~\cite{Ying:2012:FLQ:2049706.2049708}.
-In particular, we introduce a formalism to describe the entanglement between the qubits of the system throughout the execution of the quantum circuit.
-This entails statements that assert entanglement descriptions (to be defined next), that is, statements of the form
+In particular, we introduce a formalism to describe the entanglement between qubits of the quantum computer throughout the execution of the quantum circuit.
+This entails statements that assert \textit{entanglement descriptions} (to be defined next), that is, statements of the form

-where $\texttt{q,r}$ refer to quantum registers and $f$ is a function of two registers returning one register of bits.
-Since \texttt{q,r} refer to quantum registers, they may be in superposition and entangled with other qubits in the system.
-As a result, we must assign a precise meaning to these \textit{entanglement description assertions} with respect to the state vector of the entire $n$-qubit quantum computer,
+where \texttt{q} and \texttt{r} refer to quantum registers and $f$ is a function of two registers returning one register of bits.
+Since \texttt{q} and \texttt{r} refer to quantum registers, they may be in superposition and entangled with other qubits in the system.
+The following definition assigns a precise meaning to these \textit{entanglement description assertions} with respect to the state vector of the entire $n$-qubit quantum computer,

-\begin{definition}{Entanglement description assertion.}{} An \textit{entanglement description assertion} on the $n$-qubit quantum state $\ket{\psi}$ asserts $A(q,r)$ on $\ket{\psi}$, where